bootstrapworld/codemirror-blocks/README.md

             {'aria-label': "if-then-else expression, 'comment': cmnt});

 #### _Defining your own AST Nodes_
 You can also provide your own AST nodes, by extending the built-in `AST.ASTNode` class.
+[Here is one example](https://github.com/bootstrapworld/wescheme-blocks/blob/master/src/languages/wescheme/ast.js) of a language defining custom AST nodes.

-Your subclass must contain:
+Your subclassed Node must contain:
 1.  `constructor` -  consumes the `from` and `to` locations, all required child fields, and an `options` object initialized to `{}`.
 2. `spec` - a static field, which defines specifications for all fields of the node.
 These specifications are [documented here](https://github.com/bootstrapworld/codemirror-blocks/blob/master/src/nodeSpec.js.)
 3. `longDescription()` - a method that dynamically computes a detailed description of the node (optionally referring to its children, for example), and produces a string that will be read aloud to the user.
 4. `pretty()` - a method that describes how the node should be pretty-printed.
 Pretty-printing options are [documented here](https://www.npmjs.com/package/pretty-fast-pretty-printer).
 5. `render()` - a method that produces the node (usually in JSX) that will be rendered by React.

-[Here is an example](https://github.com/bootstrapworld/wescheme-blocks/blob/master/src/languages/wescheme/ast.js) of a language defining custom AST nodes.

 ### Tell CMB about the Language
-Create an index.js [see this example](https://github.com/bootstrapworld/wescheme-blocks/blob/master/src/languages/wescheme/index.js) file that hooks up your language to the CMB library
+Create an index.js [see this example](https://github.com/bootstrapworld/wescheme-blocks/blob/master/src/languages/wescheme/index.js) file that hooks up your language to the CMB library.

 ### Style Your Blocks
 CMB provides [default CSS styling](https://github.com/bootstrapworld/codemirror-blocks/blob/master/src/less/default-style.less) for all node types, but you can always add your own!
 Add a `style.less` file that overrides the built-in styles, providing your own "look and feel" using standard CSS.